zhangboshen/Alibaba-Cloud-German-AI-Challenge-2018-Rank-17th-Solution/README.md

 ---
 ## Solution：

-- Validation set is the most important data for this task, because we’ve noticed that there is a shift between training set and validation set, while test set and validation set is very likely come from a same distribution.
+- Validation set is the most important data for this task, because we’ve noticed that there is a shift between training set and validation set, while test set and validation set is very likely come from same distribution.

 - We modified off-the-shelf networks to give us a higher feature map resolution, e.g. ResNet to give us a 4 times downsampling instead of 32.
 We doing this because original resolution is small compare with other images, higher feature map resolution helps with prediction accuracy.